 - Number of links

 - Number of sub-nets

 Of course, it is important to have sufficient inbound links.
 However, these different links must also come from different places.
 It is not enough to have hundreds of links from the same website.
 Make sure that the links come from different domains.

 The diversity, however, goes a step further.
 It is very nice to have incoming links from hundreds of domains, but when these domains are all at the same IP address, you will not win the war yet.
 It even spammy over to Google, which can have an adverse effect.
 It can also help if the links are in different ‘ranges.’
-This requires some knowledge of subnets, which is a rather complicated matter.
+This requires some subnets, which is a rather complicated matter.

 Not every link needs to come from a different IP address or subnet.
 It is also really not bad if you have 10 links on one website.
 Make sure that you have more than enough diversity in the incoming links.

 2. Anchor Texts

 Google not only watches who is referring to you but also how you are being talked about.
 It would be nice to refer to you on toptut.com, for example, but when you say that you are a shoe store while you are an accountant – I know, it is an extreme example – you have little to do with this.

 Danny van den Berg went into it in his article ‘The ultimate anchoring text for SEO,’ but the anchoring texts also play a prominent role in how Google values and indexes your website.
 He talked about 12 different types of anchoring texts, but I have highlighted 5 for the sake of convenience: